Blondemonk/Blondemonk/README.md

 - Created a personal information management app to combine tasks, events, bookmarks, notes and projects.
 Used: React, Node.js, Google APIs.
 - Participated in several hackathons, including winning "[Local People's Choice Winner](https://2018.spaceappschallenge.org/locations/exeter)" for a game about global warming ([Tux's Arctic Exchange](https://humpheh.github.io/sparx-spaceapps/)) in the 2018 Nasa SpaceApps Challenge.
 - Built on prior research around machine learning algorithms to train an agent that plays Ms Pacman.
 Used: Python, OpenAI.
-- Created proof-of-concept apps in different verticals: an Android app, a Unity 3d game in VR, and a Firefox extension.
+- Created proof-of-concept apps in different verticals: an Android app, Atom extensions, and a Firefox browser extension.

 #### Product Owner:
 - Led teams to design and implement a student-facing insights feature, allowing students to see the progress they're making in an easy-to-understand way.